This post may contain affiliate links which is shown by a *. This means if you click on a link I may get a small commission at no cost to you.

 Finding a job as a stay at home mum that you can do while you’ll at home with the kids is THE dream but finding ways to earn extra money isn’t easy if you don’t know where to look.

 Making money online through flexible working can be achieved by just about anyone.
 It’s all about finding a home based job or self-employed business that suits your needs.
+Some of these are even passive income owners too.

 So if the idea of going back to work feels you with dread then here are 39 jobs you can do in school hours throughout the UK.